omgnetwork/elixir-omg/docs/inflight_exit_scenarios.md

                 "event": "piggyback_available",
                 "details": {
                     "txbytes": "F3170101C0940000...",
-                    "available_outputs" : [1]
+                    "available_outputs" : [
+                        {"index": 0, "address": "0x7890..."},
+                    ]
                 }
             },
         ],
-        "inflight_txs": [
-            {
-                "txhash": "230C450180808080...",
-                "txbytes": "F3170101C0940000...",
-                "input_addresses": [
-                    "0x1234..."
-                ],
-                "output_addresses": [
-                    "0x7890...",
-                    "0x1234..."
-                ],
-            }
-        ],
         "inflight_exits": [
             {
                 "txhash": "230C450180808080...",
                 "txbytes": "F3170101C0940000...",
                 "eth_height" : 615441,
-                "piggybacked_outputs" : [0]
+                "piggybacked_outputs" : [1]
             }
         ]
     }
 }
  ```

-Because Bob has already started an exit for the transaction - there is a `piggyback_available` event indicating that `output[1]` can be piggybacked.
-This output is to Alice's address.
-Note that as Alice is the sole owner of the inputs, she does not need to piggyback any input.
+Because Alice has already started an exit for the transaction there is a `piggyback_available` event indicating that `output[0]` (Bob's address) can be piggybacked.

-#### 1. Piggyback her output on the IFE
+#### 6. Bob Piggybacks his output on the IFE
-The second argument is `5` because Alice is piggybacking the second output.
+The second argument is `4` because Bob is piggybacking the first output.
 ```
 RootChain.piggybackInFlightExit(
     inflight_exits[0].txbytes,
-    5,
+    4,
     {"value": piggybackBond}
 )
 ```

-After finalization (if nobody challenges the exit) Bob will exit his output and get his `inFlightExitBond` and `piggybackBond` back, Alice will exit her change output and get her `piggybackBond` back.
+After finalization (if nobody challenges the exit) Bob will exit his output and get his `piggybackBond` back.

 # Challenge an IFE
 To challenge an IFE we must attempt to prove that it is non-canonical by presenting a competing transaction that also spends one its inputs.